Kegbot/kegbot-server/docs/source/kegboard-guide/operation.rst

 OneWire Presence and Temperature Sensing
 ========================================

-The Kegboard firmware is configured to support two separate 1-wire busses: the "thermo" bus, and the "presence" bus.
+The Kegboard firmware is configured to support two separate OneWire (1-wire)
+busses: the "thermo" bus, and the "presence" bus.
 Use of these features is optional.

-The Kegboard firmware includes support for reading the Maxim DS18B20 1-wire temperature sensors.
-These sensors should be attached to the "thermo" OneWire bus, which is reserved exclusively for temperature sensors.
-Any number of sensors may be attached.  *OneWire devices not matching the DS18B20 or DS18S20 family codes will be ignored on this bus.*
+The "thermo" bus supports reading Dallas/Maxim DS18B20 OneWire temperature sensors.
+This bus is reserved exclusively for temperature sensors; OneWire devices not matching the DS18B20 or DS18S20 family codes will be ignored on this bus.
+Any number of sensors may be attached.

-The firmware also supports a second OneWire bus, which is continuously polled for 1-wire devices.
-The 1-wire device ids seen on this bus are reported in a :ref:`kegboard-serial-protocol` message.
-This allows the Kegboard to double as an iButton reader/auth device.
+The firmware also supports a second OneWire bus, which is continuously polled for OneWire devices.
+The OneWire device IDs seen on this bus are reported in a :ref:`kegboard-serial-protocol` message.
+This allows the Kegboard to act as an iButton reader authentication device.

 Host Watchdog